 The court serves the towns of Stoughton, Avon, Canton and Sharon.
 It is located less less than a mile from the Stoughton Commuter Rail station, making it easily accessible via public transportation.

-The school serves students from kindergarten through fifth grade, with class sizes ranging from 16 to 26 students.
-Gibbons also houses the Intermediate Adjustment Class, which includes students from across the Stoughton Public Schools district.
-The Gibbons facility includes a playground, outdoor basketball courts and playing fields.
+The school serves students from kindergarten through fifth grade, with class sizes ranging from 17 to 24 students.
+The school also houses two Therapeutic Learning Center classrooms (TLC) and two Primary Adjustment Class classrooms (PAC).
+The TLC and PAC programs include students from across the Stoughton Public Schools district.
+The school grounds also include a blacktop playing surface, a playground and playing fields.

 Visit the school's website to see the lunch menu, a calendar of upcoming events or to learn more about the Dawe School Parent Teacher Organization (PTO).
 There are also individual classroom websites that can be accessed via the school's main website.